Compare Campervan Rentals in Alice Springs

 Price: from $30 per site per night

-Amenities: toilets, showers, potable water, powered sites, bins, bbq, camp kitchen, laundry, fuel, dump point, ensuite sites
+Amenities: toilets, showers, drinkable water, powered sites, trash cans, bbq, camp kitchen, laundry, fuel, dump point, ensuite sites

 Ormiston Gorge, West MacDonnell Ranges